 Many organisations and sectors have ethics committees that oversee researchers' access to information about their clients and related business activities and provide professional perspectives on ethical issues.
-Examples of such research ethics committees include the Department of Child, Youth and Family's Research Access Committee and the Justice Sector Committee.
+Examples of such research ethics committees include the Oranga Tamariki's Research Access Committee and the Justice Sector Committee.
 Tertiary education institutions also have their own ethics committees.
 The Ministry of Health has established seven Health and Disability Ethics Committees to provide ethical review of health and disability-related research in New Zealand.
 In broad terms, all health and disability-related research that involves human participants must be approved by one of the committees (see ethics.health.govt.nz).